-Welcome to Tracks in master of Medical Pharmaceutical Sciences
+Welcome to Tracks in 2019 Top-Labeled Research master Medical Pharmaceutical Sciences

 How to make more effective and needle-free pulmonary vaccines?
 How can we better assess drug toxicity for humans?
 How can we fight antibiotic resistance?
 How can we use Big data to improve preventive drug programmes?
 How can we optimize chronic drug use in ageing populations?
 How can we develop a business case for a new biological?